The 1970s were all like:

 Which is, indeed, an odd choice for a sequel to the Charlton Heston original, Planet of the Apes.
 As a studio looking to cash in, it was weird, but for lovers of great film, it was amazing.

-I was always super confused by this movie's place in the POTA timeline, largely because at the end we find out that the world as ended.
+I was always super confused by this movie’s place in the POTA timeline, largely because at the end we find out that the world has ended.
 Or, as the narrator says:

 “In one of the countless billions of galaxies in the universe lies a medium-sized star, and one of its satellites, a green and insignificant planet, is now dead.”

 That’s the kind of stuff they somehow managed to get into this sequel.
 Not to mention the race of post-humans that worship a nuclear bomb.
 Of course, they also dress in flowing linen sashes that are so ’70s you’ll feather your hair just from looking at them.